 For most of us, we need a job to keep living comfortably with a roof over our heads, and while it’s essential to work to earn an income, work shouldn’t be everything.
 In this digital world, it’s imperative that we learn how to maintain a proper work-life balance, even when there’s pressure from all sides saying that being ‘on’ 24/7 is acceptable.

 You need time and energy to relax, think, and give yourself a break.
 If you don’t, this can lead to a decrease in productivity.
 What’s worse, a work-life conflict has been associated with numerous adverse implications regarding employees’ mental and physical health.

 We have listed our best strategies for improving quality of work life below, along with some bonus work-life balance tips and techniques.

 Finding a work-life balance is hard for everyone, and in fact, for many people, it’s not even a choice.
 We can sometimes be in a financial or personal situation where changing jobs is an impossibility, or we may really enjoy our work, even love it, but it encroaches on our lives a little too much.

-However, finding a good balance between your personal life and your work life is imperative, as long hours and overworking are associated with health risks such as depression, weight gain, increased smoking, and increased alcohol consumption.
+However, finding a good balance between your personal life and your work life is imperative, as long hours and overworking are associated with health risks such as depression, weight gain, increased smoking, chronic pain, and increased alcohol consumption.